anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term  which can demonstrate value to researchers by enabling specific research projects.

-### To Start, We are Focusing on Cross-Platform Data Exchange
+### To start, we are focusing on cross-platform data exchange.

 The NCPI is currently working to enable the following researcher user stories: